Like most Southerners, many varieties of Gulf Coast fish prefer the warm weather.

 So when the temperatures start to drop, locals and tourists alike get the impression that their seafood dinner is less fresh than it would be during the spring and summer—or that there just aren’t that many seafood options during the cold months.
 And maybe they end up ordering the burger instead.

-This, however, is not the case.
-We’ve all heard that oysters are freshest during months that have an “r” in their name, and blue crab is plentiful all year long, but there are several fish that thrive during the cold months.
+This is not the case, of course.
+We’ve all heard that oysters are freshest during months that have an “r” in their name, and blue crab is plentiful all year long, but there are several finfish that thrive during the cold months.

 If you’re brave enough to board a charter boat and cast out during the cold weather, make sure Amberjack is at the top of your list; this medium-sized fish (typically 40 pounds or less) has earned a reputation for being one of the Gulf Coast’s most worthy adversaries.
 But Amberjack isn’t just for anglers—they’re also quite tasty.
 Amberjack is a thick, meaty fish with a mild flavor, so it’s sure to please seafood fans of all degrees.

 For a fish this hearty, blackening is an excellent way to go.
 If you’re preparing the fish yourself, make sure your filets are just over an inch thick to allow for a thorough cook.
 Just cover the filets in butter and your favorite mixture of spices and then let your cast iron skillet do the rest of the work.

 With a patch of “whiskers” below its chin, Black Drum isn’t exactly a beauty queen.
 But if you’re able to reel one in (be warned, they put up quite a fight), you’ll see why it’s one of the Gulf Coast’s favorite fish.
 Unlike most Alabama fish, though, Black Drum varies in taste depending on its size.
 “Puppy Drums” (any catch that weighs in at 10 pounds or less) are the tastiest sort, and it’s not recommended that you eat any Black Drum over that size.
 The smaller, the better.